mag7zk/mag7zk/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on programming
-- 📫 How to reach me ...
+- 📫 How to reach me: send me a message
 - ⚡ Fun fact: ...

 <!---